-Paper Term Dept College Comments Lectures Classes Tutorials Classes Mathematics Units C1.1-C8.4 MT/HT 16 4 CCD Dissertation on MT/HT 2 4 The balance of tutorials between MT and a Mathematical Topic \star HT is agreed between the student and the supervisor.
-Statistics Units SC1-SC10 MT/HT 16 4 Taught by Dept. of Statistics.
-Computer Science Units - pleas e see htt r os:/ /w w w.cs.c ox.ac.uk/teaching/mcs/PartC/ Other Units COD Dissertation on a MT/HT 2 4 The balance of tutorials between MT and topic related to mathematics \star HT is agreed between the student and the supervisor.
-Notes: Intercollegiate classes are arrang ged in pla ce c of c olle ege tut torials for the Mathematics, Statistics and Computer Science lecture of courses.
-Fo or s om e le ecture courses, there may not be sufficient students to run an intercollegiate class a to run an intercollegiate class and tutorials will be arranged instead.
+Paper er Term Dept College ollege Comments ses rials ses Lectures Classes Tutorials Classes Mathematics Units C1.1-C8.7 MT/HT 16 4 Each class is 1.5 hours long.
+CCD Dissertation on MT/HT 2 6 The balance of tutorials between MT and a Mathematical Topic \star HT is agreed between the student and the supervisor.
+Statistics Units • • SC1-SC11 MT/HT 16 4 Taught by Dept. of Statistics.
+Each class is 1.5 ho Taught by Dept. of Statistics.
+Each class is 1.5 hours long.
+Computer Science Units - plea ase see: ht tps :// ww w.cs.c x.ac.uk/teaching/mcs/PartC/ Other Units COD Dissertation on a MT/HT 2 6 The balance of tutorials between MT and topic related to mathematics \star HT is agreed HT is agreed between the student and the supervisor.
+Notes: Intercollegiate classes are arran ged in pla ce c of c olle ge tu torials for the Mathematics, Statistics and Computer Science lecture of courses.
+Fe or s ome e le cture courses, there may not be sufficient students to run an intercollegiate class a nd tutoria ıls v vill be arran ged instead.
 It is recommended that 4 tutorials are provided for a 16 hour lecture course.
 Colleges may decide to opt out of the intercollegiate class scheme and teach their students in tutorials for a particular course.
 In addition to the classes, drop-in consultation sessions are arranged in Trinity Term by way of revision for those lecture courses assessed by written examination.
-Please note that courses marked with a \star are double units.
+Please note that courses marked with a \star are double units. a are double units.